 Frequently Asked Questions

-If you’re thinking about filing Chapter 13 bankruptcy, it’s normal to have a lot of questions.
+If you’re thinking about filing for Chapter 13 relief, it’s normal to have a lot of questions.
 While your bankruptcy attorney will guide you through the process and make sure you understand your rights and obligations, you’ll benefit from having a basic understanding of the process beforehand.
-Let’s take a look at some of the most frequently asked questions about Chapter 13 bankruptcy.
+Let’s take a look at some of the most frequently asked questions about Chapter 13.

 How is Chapter 13 different from private debt consolidation?